chuahjonglik/What-Can-Brown-Do-For-You/README.md

    - `route[package_location[0]][package_location[1]] = '.'` Once the package is pickup, the map will be updated so that the package is no longer available and replaced by open space.

 7. **Simulating pathplannning: sending package to the warehouse**

+   This part is similar to previous part.

    - `a_star(route, current_position, package_location)` function is called to determine the shortest possible path to reach to the target package.
 Again, heap queue algorithm is used to find the shortest path.

+   Part 6 and 7 are repeated until all packages are sent to the warehouse.